 This authorisation is valid for 18 months from the date of the close of the Annual General Meeting.

 The General Meeting decided to authorise the Board of Directors to decide on the issue of new shares and the assignment of treasury shares in the possession of the company and/or the issuance of option rights or other special rights entitling to shares, as referred to in Chapter 10, Section 1 of the Finnish Companies Act, on the following terms:

 The Board of Directors may issue new shares and assign treasury shares in the possession of the company up to a maximum of 2,500,000 shares, corresponding to 8.82% of all the company's shares.

 The new shares may be issued and the treasury shares possessed by the company may be assigned and/or option rights or other special rights entitling to shares may be issued to the company’s shareholders in proportion to their ownership of shares or deviating from the shareholder’s pre-emptive subscription right in a private placement, if there is a weighty financial reason for it from the point of view of the company, such as using the shares as consideration in potential corporate acquisitions or other arrangements that are part of the company’s business operations, or to finance investments or as part of the company’s incentive scheme.

 The Board of Directors may also decide on a free-of-charge share issue to the company itself.

 The new shares and/or option rights or other special rights entitling to shares may be issued and the shares possessed by the company may be assigned either against payment or without payment.
-A private placement may only be without payment if there is an especially weighty financial reason for it from the point of view of the company and taking into account the benefit of all its shareholders.
+A private placement may only be without payment if there is an especially weighty reason for it from the point of view of the company and taking into account the benefit of all its shareholders.

 The Board of Directors will decide on all other factors related to share issues and the assignment of shares and decide on all terms and conditions of the option rights and other special rights entitling to shares.

-This authorisation cancels the authorisation issued at the General Meeting on 20 March 2019.
+This authorisation cancels the authorisation regarding the share issue issued at the General Meeting on 25 March 2021.

 Decisions regarding the organisation of Taaleri Plc's Board of Directors

-Hanna Maria Sievinen, Juhani Elomaa and Petri Castrén were elected as members of the Board of Directors’ Audit Committee.
-The Board of Directors elected Hanna Maria Sievinen as Chairman of the Audit Committee.
+Hanna Maria Sievinen, Petri Castrén and Jouni Takakarhu were elected as members of the Board of Directors’ Audit Committee.
+The Board of Directors elected Hanna Maria Sievinen as Chairperson of the Audit Committee.

 Juhani Elomaa, Tuomas Syrjänen and Elina Björklund were elected as members of the Board of Directors’ Remuneration Committee.
-The Board elected Juhani Elomaa as Chairman of the Remuneration Committee.
+The Board elected Juhani Elomaa as Chairperson of the Remuneration Committee.